fluhus/snopher/index.md

 del_error.argtypes = [Error]
 ```

-We can use the new error type in structs and functions with multiple return
+We can use the new Error type in structs and functions with multiple return
 values (see the example code files).
-Note that since Error has its own `__del__`
-function, we can use an Error as a struct field without having to finalize it.

 # Performance Tips